johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

   ]
 }
 ```
-- userId: Original string identifier (e.g. test.user).
+- userId: Original string identifier (e.g. test.user)
-- items: Array of ItemResponse objects.
+- items: Array of ItemResponse objects
-- Each item includes all relevant fields.
+- Each item includes all relevant fields
-- Optional fields like description, image, date, and metadata are omitted if null.
+- Optional fields like description, image, date, and metadata are omitted if null

 ### Error Handling